JelsikJozef/HabithonAI/src/gui/README.md

 - Translate flow: set Source/Output, choose translation options, click Translate.
   - Translate-only translates .md files under Source; otherwise it uses results from the last convert run.
   - The report path is shown after a run; open it to inspect per-file outcomes.
+- LLM Summary flow:
+  - UID mode: paste a document_uid (from Step 1) and click "Run LLM Summary (UID)".
+On success, "summary.txt" and "keywords.json" appear under outputs/artifacts/{uid}/step3/.
+  - Folder mode: select a folder with anonymized .md files and click "Run LLM Summary (Folder)".
+Sidecars are written next to each matched file: <name>.summary.txt and <name>.keywords.json.
+  - The model dropdown is editable; you can type a custom model name if needed.
+Timeout is configurable (default 60s).

 Tabs
 - Preprocess: plan and run convert-only Markdown pipeline (folder -> .md) and translation.
 - Language Detection: detect the primary language of a document (with candidates/window tuning).
 - Anonymization: detect, pseudonymize (with context), and de-anonymize sample text.
 - Anon Batch: folder anonymization (deterministic or pseudonymize) with cooperative cancellation.
+- LLM Summary: run Step 3 for a document UID or summarize a folder of anonymized Markdown.
 - Jobs: placeholder for history and logs.
 - Settings: environment/session settings and preflight.